Snarp/tyranoscript/EXAMPLE_GAME_README.md

 1. Download a portable HTTP server program like [Mongoose](https://mongoose.ws/desktop-app/) or [TinyWeb](https://www.ritlabs.com/en/products/tinyweb/).

-2. Put its `.exe` file inside the `data` folder, and double-click on it.
+2. Copy-paste its `.exe` file inside the `data` folder, and double-click on it.

 3. The server should give you an address.
-Type it into your web browser to play the game.
+Type that address into your web browser to play the example game.

 (For more detailed instructions, please look at your chosen server's documentation.)